quicksilver-zone/quicksilver/x/interchainstaking/spec/README.md

 ### Validator

-`Validator` represents relevant meta data of a validator within a zone.
+`Validator` represents relevant metadata of a validator within a zone.

 ```go
 type Validator struct {